network-for-good/nfg_ui/README.md

 ```

 ### Import & Require the gem's assets
+_NOTE:_ This gem has not taken over ownership of CSS & JS from Evo yet.
+Some styles have been brought over for documentation visual check purposes (the core styling is in place), but it's not fully brought over yet.
+This includes javascript plugins, etc.

+Here are the instructions placeholder:

 In `application.scss` add your pertinent stylesheet suite based on whatever context you're building an interface.
 These are currently two categories: `admin` and `public`